-How should you pitch a PR story to a broadcast newsroom?
+How do you pitch a visual PR story to a broadcast newsroom?

-I want to give you my best tips on pitching a PR story to a broadcast newsroom in this post.
+In this post, I want to give you my best tips on pitching a PR story to a broadcast newsroom.

 I work at TV4, a commercial national news broadcaster in Sweden.
 I’m a news anchor, trying my best daily to convey essential stories as clearly and promptly as possible.
 It’s challenging but fun.

 Here we go: